ryanbenac33/koop-provider-OpenGround/README.md

 **How is the OpenGround Data Accessed?** All data is hosted on a USACE cloud, Bentley owned server.
 To access the data, we must provide authentication and a request to the OpenGround API.
 This allows us to request the data we need from the API and have it returned to us in a usable, JSON format.
 More information about the API [can be found here](https://documenter.getpostman.com/view/5790939/RzfniRf1) This provider is currently set up with temporary authorization codes provided when logging into the OpenGround Web Portal.

 ## Current Status
-This Koop provider is in the early stages of development. **The following are pieces that have been proven to work in testing**:
+This Koop provider is in the middle stages of development. **The following are pieces that have been proven to work in testing**:
 1. Pull data from the OpenGround API into Koop

 2. Merge data and translate to GeoJSON format